Anubis-30/FOOD_ORDERING_PROJECT/README.md

 Address
 Password
 Log in to the application

-The user will see 3 options:
+The user would get to select from the 3 options:
 1.Place New Order
 2.Order History
 3.Update Profile